aleksiliu/kanban-board/README.md

 ## Testing

-The project uses Vitest for unit and integration testing.
+The project uses Vitest for testing.
 Tests are co-located with their source files in `__tests__` directories.

 ### Running Tests